Men sentenced over London arson attack masterminded by Russia as part of a wider sabotage campaign

 Five men were involved in a plot to set fire to a warehouse in east London in March 2024 that contained satellite communication devices destined for Ukraine.

-The judge said that the arson — organized on behalf of the Wagner paramilitary group — was part of a planned campaign of terrorism and sabotage in the interests of the Russian state.
+The judge said that the arson — organized on behalf of the Wagner paramilitary group — was part of a planned campaign of terrorism and sabotage in the Russian state's interests.
 It was likely linked, she said, to another arson attack against a warehouse in Spain.

 The fire is one of at least 25 arson or explosives plots across Europe linked to Russia by Western officials that The Associated Press has documented since Moscow's full-scale invasion of Ukraine began on Feb.
 24, 2022.